AssafBarNatan/SP500-clustering/README.md

 ## Visualizations

 We created many interesting graphics to help us understand the results of our computations.
+These visualizations can be found in the following notebooks:
 * The EDA notebook contains our exploratory data analysis.
-* The k-means notebook contains ..
+* The k-means notebook contains visualizations of the clusters and the various metrics we used to compare them.

 ## Future Iterations & Extensions